 KQED Life: Fri, Nov 16, 2012 -- 3:00 PM

-On the premiere episode of Simply Ming, it's all about blanching - the secret to improving color, taste and texture in foods.
+It's all about blanching - the secret to improving color, taste and texture in foods.
 In the studio Host Ming Tsai cooks on the fly with Nantucket chefs Seth & Angela Raynor.
 Using the blanching technique and secret ingredients they team up to create two new dishes: Grilled Lobster with Summer Herbed Butter Roasted Potatoes and Fried Pork & Couscous with Peach Sesame Compote.

 Andrew Zimmern & Cooking Veggies for Kids (Episode #902Z)